Grow Room Ventilation System for Oyster Mushrooms

 Airflow patterns depending on fan location (section view)

-When the exhaust fan is installed near the ceiling (Location 2), the airflow from the nozzles hits the floor and rises between the mushroom blocks, picking up the CO₂ along the way.
+• Location 2 (Ceiling Exhaust): When the exhaust fan is installed near the ceiling, the airflow from the nozzles hits the floor and then rises up between the mushroom blocks.

 Ventilation must run continuously while mushrooms are growing.